thisdot/starter.dev/starters/vue3-xstate-css/README.md

 The only specific setup thing we needed to do to enable component testing was to add the `mount` command to Cypress.
 They have packages available for multiple common frameworks which will provide the functionality for you - all we have to do is go into our `cypress/support/component.ts` file, import the `mount` function, and then tell Cypress to add that command.
 This lets us mount our individual components so we can then run our Cypress tests directly on that component.

+To enable our tests to also be able to access our provided value in the `GreetView` component, we've customized the provided `mount` function so that we provide an initial value.
+Then, for each test that needs to mount the component, we can either provide it with nothing (thus allowing our default value to be tested) or give it a custom message just for our tests to ensure everything works as expected.

 That `cypress/support/component.ts` file is also where you'll import any global styles your components might need.

 ## Deployment